 - You must have 10GB of disk space available

-- Your hosting package should have at least 2GB of RAM.
+- Your hosting plan should have at least 2GB of RAM.

 - You must not be running FreePBX HA (High Availability)